 This mineral works along with magnesium and calcium to promote a strong skeletal system.
 As well, phosphorus also helps with the growth, repair, and overall health of cells within the body and can help to produce energy from carbs and fats.
 Meats and dairy are the main sources of phosphorus; therefore vegans and vegetarians may need to pay careful attention to their phosphorus intake to ensure they’re getting enough (supplementation could help with this if necessary).

 It’s important to remember that just a single type of electrolyte isn’t enough to maintain a healthy body.
 Instead, the right balance of essential minerals should be the focus.
+Understanding how to get electrolytes naturally is all about diet.
 Adhering to a healthier nutrition plan will naturally ensure that proper levels of electrolytes like those listed above are a regular part of your diet.